 Be a good bushmate and leave no trace

 We’ve all had that housemate who doesn’t clean up after themselves (passive aggressive notes on the fridge, anyone?), and leaving rubbish in nature is an even worse move.
 Pack in and pack out, always: food scraps included.
-Wrappers and half-eaten sausages attract animals who will either swallow something bad for them (like a poisonous food or plastic) or develop a relationship with humans that could further endanger them.
+Wrappers and half-eaten sausages attract wildlife who will either swallow something bad for them (like a poisonous food or plastic) or develop a relationship with humans that could further endanger them.
 Put your rubbish in a bag and if there are no bins then take it with you.
 Never put your rubbish or food scraps in the fire.
-For more info and options, check out our guidelines on how to leave no trace.
+Check out our guidelines on how to leave no trace.

 Camping doesn’t have to be super hard